MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerContext.md

 You can specify the nextref_database server by name, by the fully qualified name, or by URL.
 To obtain a credential, use the Get-Credential cmdlet that prompts you to specify the user name and password.

-Use the **New-AzureSqlDatabaseServerContext** cmdlet with certificate based authentication to create a connection context to the specified nextref_database server by using the specified azure_2 subscription data.
+Use the **New-AzureSqlDatabaseServerContext** cmdlet with certificate based authentication to create a connection context to the specified nextref_database server by using the specified Azure subscription data.
 You can specify nextref_database server by name or by the fully qualified name.
-You can specify the subscription data as a parameter or it can be retrieved from the current azure_2 subscription.
+You can specify the subscription data as a parameter or it can be retrieved from the current Azure subscription.
-Use the Select-AzureSubscriptionhttp://msdn.microsoft.com/library/windowsazure/jj152833.aspx cmdlet to select the current azure_2 subscription.
+Use the Select-AzureSubscriptionhttp://msdn.microsoft.com/library/windowsazure/jj152833.aspx cmdlet to select the current Azure subscription.

 ## EXAMPLES